mittwald/kubernetes-secret-generator/README.md

 This operator is capable of generating secure random strings and ssh keypair secrets.

+It supports two ways of secret generation, annotation-based and cr-based.

+### Annotation-based generation

-The type of secret to be generated can be specified by the `secret-generator.v1.mittwald.de/type` annotation.
+For annotation based generation, the type of secret to be generated can be specified by the `secret-generator.v1.mittwald.de/type` annotation.
 This annotation can be added to any Kubernetes secret object in the operators `watchNamespace`.

 The encoding of the secret can be specified by the `secret-generator.v1.mittwald.de/encoding` annotation.